The Spectacular Now: Production

-The rights to the novel were first acquired by Fox Searchlight Pictures in 2009.
-Marc Webb, who had already directed Neustadter and Weber's script for 500 Days of Summer, was set to direct the film.
-According to Ponsoldt, Webb left the film to work on The Amazing Spider-Man, and Searchlight lost the rights after that.
+The rights to Tharp's novel were first acquired by Fox Searchlight Pictures in 2009.
+Marc Webb, who had already directed Neustadter and Weber's script for 500 Days of Summer (2009), was set to direct the film.
+According to Ponsoldt, Webb left the film to work on The Amazing Spider-Man (2012), and Searchlight lost the rights after that.

-Principal photography commenced in Athens, Georgia, in July 2012 and wrapped a month later.
-While the novel is set in Oklahoma, director James Ponsoldt preferred to shoot in his hometown; he explained:
+Principal photography commenced in Athens, Georgia, in July 2012, and wrapped a month later.
+While the novel is set in Oklahoma, director Ponsoldt decided to shoot in his hometown, explaining:

 The script didn't identify where it was set – the setting just wasn't a big city.
 It felt vaguely suburban – or kind of like a college town.
 It seemed to me that the script had a sense of place in the way that Breaking Away did.
 Athens was such an obvious candidate as a setting to shoot the film in – and it was really the only place I wanted to make the film.
 Filming in Athens was incredibly meaningful to me.
 We shot in the streets and houses of my childhood!

 Reception

 Box office

-The Spectacular Now opened in limited release in North America on August 2, 2013, in four theaters and grossed $197,415 with an average of $49,354 per theater and ranking #30 at the box office.
-The film's wide release was in 770 theaters and it ended up earning $6.9 million domestically and an additional $63,980 elsewhere for a total of $6.9 million, against its $2.5 million budget.
+On August 2, 2013, The Spectacular Now opened in four theaters in North America, ranking #30 at the weekend box office with a gross of $197,415 (an average of $49,354 per theater).
+Ultimately, it was released in 770 theaters domestically and earned $6.9 million; counting an additional $63,980 from international screenings, it earned a total of $6.9 million at the box office, against its $2.5 million budget.